Amebis/eduVPN/doc/Development.md

 #### Initial Registration

-The registration prepares the working environment for the eduVPN and Let's Connect! clients for testing on the build/development computer.
+The registration prepares the working environment for the eduVPN clients for testing on the build/development computer.

 1. Start the _x64 Native Tools Command Prompt for VS 2022_ elevated (_Start_ » _All Programs_ » _Visual Studio 2022_ » _Visual Studio Tools_ » _VC_ » Right click _x64 Native Tools Command Prompt for VS 2022_ » _Run as Administrator_).
 2. `cd` to the project folder - the one where `eduVPN.sln` and `Makefile` files are located.